PolinaLip/ProteomeTranscriptomeComparison_BaikalAmphipods/README.md

 ### proteinGroup_annotation.py:
 To combine output files from DIAMOND and EggNOG annotations and create an annotation file with all necessary information for protein groups.
 This annotation file is used in the data analysis scripts in R (DE_analysis_[species_name].R, signDEprot_with_RNAseqData.R, etc.).

+### DE_analysis_[species_name].R:
+For differential expression analysis of the transcriptomes of different species using "counts" tables and DESeq2.

+### de_separately.R:
+For differential abundance (DA) analysis of proteins performed by EdgeR.
+We performed DA analysis separately for each number of missing observations in rows because the edgeR package forbids data with missing values.
+The missing values were most probably arisen due to selectivity of data-dependent acquisition and batch-effect caused by batches of TMT-labeling.

 ### prot_transcr_lfc.R:
 1. relates each protein group to their transcripts;
 2. performs correlation test;